 Paris has more restaurants per square foot than you can muster.
 When you're on a budget and can't afford to fork out a fortune for a meal in a high gastronomic establishment, it can be a challenge to sift through Paris' many mediocre kitchens and find a spot where quality and budget are compatible.
 These ten budget French restaurants offer a la carte and menu options at reasonable prices while managing to retain the savoir-faire and attention to detail you'd expect from French cuisine.

 This relaxed and always-bustling kitchen in Paris' village-like Butte aux Cailles neighborhood offers quality French Basque-style meals for around $10-$20.
 Hearty dishes like potatoes with ham and cantal cheese, enormous mixed salads, or cassoulet await.
-Two caveats: neither reservations nor credit cards are accepted, so arrive early and bring cash.
+Reservations aren't accepted, so arrive early.

 Address: 3 Rue Beccaria, 12th arrondissement